UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-lhays2/9/ReadMe.md

   return 0;
 }
 ```
-the problem with this code is that while the main program is simpler in comparision the header files means that we had to write three new headerfiles and c++ files.
+the problem with this code is that while the main program is simpler in comparision the header files means that we had to write three new headerfiles and three c++ files. this is an unessecary addition for this project.
+It adds two numbers, it does not need 4 c++ files and 3 header files to accomplish this feat.
+The bad program is doing to much work for such a simple program.